Log Burner Installation Cost

 wood burner safety

-If you have small children and your stove's exterior becomes hot-to-the-touch, purchasing a fireguard can help avoid any accidents, and cost anywhere between £10 - £100.
+If you have small children and your stove's exterior becomes hot to the touch, purchasing a fireguard can help avoid any accidents, and cost anywhere between £10 - £100.

 DIY Wood-Burning Stoves